Lunar387/Lunar387/README.md

-- Hi!
+- Repository for listed projects
-- I am a Masters student at IIT Bombay, India
+- Intended to be updated

 <!---
 Lunar387/Lunar387 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.